 Play Me A Song You’re The Piano Man

-Collingwood Street Pianos returned to the downtown heritage district in 2016 for year two of what will hopefully be a long run.
+Collingwood Street Pianos returned to the downtown heritage district in 2017 for year three of what will hopefully be a long run.
 The pianos were once again a big hit with locals and tourists alike.

 The concept of introducing pianos to the streets of Collingwood came from two local musicians, Jim Kinnear and Catherine Brown.